 Whole-embryo black buckwheat tea is totally made from whole embryo of tartary buckwheat as material, by puffing method after stripping the chaff (similar way as making popcorn).
 The finished grain-like buckwheat seed tea show yellow and have an intriguing wheat fragrance.
 Black buckwheat is higher rich in bioflavonoid, vitamin, cellulose, protein as well as other trace elements than other types of buckwheat tea , so it is praised as the “ king of the five cereals“.

-Roasting method: Remove the hulls and stir fry buckwheat using stable high heat till cooked.
+Roasting method: To remove the hulls and stir fry buckwheat using stable high heat till cooked.

 Liangshan Prefecture is located in high elevation and cold area where alpine environment provides exceptional advantages to the growth of buckwheat.
 There is no chemical fertilizer, pesticide in the course of growing and producing this black Tartary buckwheat tea which is natural, unpolluted and healthy.

-Buckwheat are usually found growing in mountainous areas with an altitude of 500 – 3,900 above sea level.
-They love moist, cool conditions and are vulnerable to high temperature and frosty weather.
+Buckwheat is usually found growing in mountainous areas with an altitude of 500 - 3,900 metres above sea level.
+It loves moist, cool conditions and is vulnerable to high temperature and frosty weather.
 The optimum temperature for germination and producing fruits are above 16℃ and 26℃ respectively.
 Low temperature (below zero) may cause buckwheat plants to die.